nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 </div><!-- note-to-balloters -->
 ### Background

-Vital records jurisdictions submit information on deaths in their jurisdiction to the U.S. National Center for Health Statistics (NCHS).
+Vital records jurisdictions submit information on deaths and births in their jurisdiction to the U.S. National Center for Health Statistics (NCHS).
 For each submission, NCHS codes all causes of death, races, and ethnicities and returns the information to the submitter.

-The [Vital Records Death Reporting (VRDR)](https://hl7.org/fhir/us/vrdr/) and [Birth and Fetal Death (BFDR)](https://hl7.org/fhir/us/bfdr/) specifiy how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
+The [Vital Records Death Reporting (VRDR)](https://hl7.org/fhir/us/vrdr/) and [Birth and Fetal Death (BFDR)](https://hl7.org/fhir/us/bfdr/) specify how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
 They do not specify how such data is exchanged nor how the coding information is represented and returned to the submitter.

 [FHIR Messaging](https://hl7.org/fhir/messaging.html) defines how to use FHIR in a message exchange scenario.
 This document describes the use of FHIR Messaging for:

 1. Submission of vital records documents (birth, death, and fetal death) from vital records jurisdictions to NCHS, and
 2. Return of coded content (e.g., causes of death, race and ethnicity, industry and occupation) information from NCHS to vital records jurisdictions.

 This implementation guide is agnostic about the format of the content of the messages.
-NCHS will establish business rules for the submission of birth, death, and fetal death records in published versions of VRDR and BFDR.
+The NCHS established business rules for the submission of birth, death, and fetal death records can be found in this IG.

 This FHIR Implementation Guide supersedes a previous description of the Vital Records FHIR Messaging interface that can be found [here](https://github.com/nightingaleproject/vital_records_fhir_messaging).
-All maintenance of content since November 2021 is taking place in this document only and is managed via [github](https://github.com/nightingaleproject/vital_records_fhir_messaging_ig).
+All maintenance of content since November 2021 is taking place in this document only and is managed via [GitHub](https://github.com/nightingaleproject/vital_records_fhir_messaging_ig).

 This document will evolve in response to community feedback as well as changes to the VRDR and BFDR IGs or business requirements.
 NCHS may decide, at its sole discretion, to transition this content into a FHIR Implementation Guide under HL7 auspices.
 This initial version of this IG under NCHS auspices is an initial step towards modernization of the exchange of Vital records data.
 The content with the highest value for secondary use has been included in VRCL, BFDR and VRDR.